Seed7

 $ syntax expr: .while.().do.().end.while is -> 25;

-const proc: while (ref func boolean param) do (ref proc param) end while is action "PRC_WHILE";
+const proc: while (in func boolean: condition) do (in proc: statement) end while is action "PRC_WHILE";

-const proc: while (ref boolean param) do (ref proc param) end while is action "PRC_WHILE";
+const proc: while (ref boolean: condition) do (in proc: statement) end while is action "PRC_WHILE";

 Alternate declaration:

-const proc: while (ref func boolean: condition) do (ref proc: statement) end while is func
+const proc: while (in func boolean: condition) do (in proc: statement) end while is func

 begin